scribe-org/Organization/WIKIDATAGUIDE.md

 Because the structure of [Wikidata](https://www.wikidata.org/) data is different from traditional relational databases, we also need a different way to query it.
 [SPARQL](https://en.wikipedia.org/wiki/SPARQL) - the [recursive acronym](https://en.wikipedia.org/wiki/Recursive_acronym) being "SPARQL Protocol and RDF Query Language" - is a standard of querying RDF formatted data.

-We'll soon see examples that show how it works, but it's important to note that for triples where the object is a Wikidata entity the response to queries is its ID, not the string label.
+We'll soon see examples that show how it works, but it's important to note that for triples where the object is a [Wikidata](https://www.wikidata.org/) entity the response to queries is its unique ID, not the string label.
 In order to get labels for our results we need to add in the labeling service to our queries that will then give us the ability to create any `colNameLabel` column for a column of IDs `colName`.
 We add this service via the following line that sets English as the default returned value at the end:

 ```
 SERVICE wikibase:label { bd:serviceParam wikibase:language